ksandom/handWavey/docs/user/configuration/howEventNamingWorks.md

 * individual - tracks the complete state of the hand. ie all of zone, segment, state. - Useful for one-handed gestures.
 * combined - tracks the complete state of both hands. - Useful for doing powerful gestures with both hands.
 * special - Events that don't fit into the generic descriptions of the state of the hand, but are useful anyway.
 Eg we've just entered into the newHand freeze where we freeze the cursor and events while the new hand stabilises.
+* custom - A user-defined event to be used in [dynamic gestureLayouts](https://github.com/ksandom/handWavey/blob/main/docs/user/howTo/createADynamicGestureLayout.md).

 ### General